First, have you completed the following?

-- SUBMIT your enrollment deposit after you are admitted.
+- SUBMITTED your enrollment form on your student applicant portal after you are admitted?

-- SUBMIT Student Information Form (under Next Steps in your Application Portal)
+- SUBMITTED Student Information Form (under Next Steps in your Application Portal)?

 **Follow us on Instagram!
 We post academic information during the year with important how-to’s, policies and other helpful information for student success: @unca_asc**

 How to Register for Classes

 Welcome, bulldogs!
 Watch the videos below to learn about UNC Asheville’s curriculum and create your first semester class schedule.
 Keep the First Year Registration Checklist handy so you complete each step.

 Part 2: The Liberal Arts Core and Your Major

 Four-Year Degree Plans (Please note, these are based on the 2020 curriculum and some of the course requirements have changed.
 For the most up to date curriculum, please visit the course catalog major requirements pages.)

 Find a list of all classes that are part of the Liberal Arts Core.